wcko87/rabiribi-randomizer/index.md

 1. There is a door in starting forest.
 Using that door sends you to a room where you can re-fight the forest UPRPRC battle if you have already met the pre-conditions (Ribbon) for it.
 This sends you to beach again.
 2. After beating Cicini, you can enter a hidden room behind her boss arena, which has a warp to ravine.
 3. There is a strange door in town that can be used to manually trigger the cutscene that warps you to riverbank (if you have already met the pre-conditions for the cutscene).

+### Other Changes

+* Warp Stones are active from the start, instead of only after viewing the cutscene one room after the ribbon fight.
+  * This means that you no longer need to walk right after fighting ribbon, and can go straight back to the warp.
+  * This prevents a softlock when Rabi Slippers or Air Jump is picked up before the cutscene, disabling the cutscene and leaving you stuck in Spectral Cave without the ability to warp out.
+* The low% spring at crisis boost location has been removed.
+* The prologue trigger to the left of the warp stone after defeating Cocoa1 and Ribbon has been removed.

 ## Rabi-Ribi Platforming Tricks Tutorial